MFErickson/Does-conspicuousness-relate-to-toxicity-in-butterflies/R/README.txt

 1.download-data.R: downloads the database of user scores.
 Relies on the existence of database credentials (not available in the project).
 Data should not be downloaded again not to overwrite data.
 2.analysis.R: Reports various stats from the game data.
 3.multicolinearity-check.R: check for multicollinearity in brms variables.
-4.brms.R: run brms model.
+4.brms.R: run brms model for ventral and dorsal time.
-5.conspicoussness-plot: plots data from brms model.
+5.brms2.R: run brms model for detection difference.
-6.fishertest-defendedxconspicous.R:  tests if defended butterflies are more conspicuous on ventral side.
+6.brms-plots.R: plots data from brms models.
-7.Plot phylo effect.R: plots phylogenetic effect output from script 4.
+7.Plot-phylo-effect.R: plots phylogenetic effect output from script 4.
 8.player-learning.R: Analyses if players get better after multiple plays